Erudika/scoold/README.md

 In some cases ([see related issue](https://github.com/Erudika/scoold/issues/199)) you want to have Scoold connect to Para which is hosted somewhere on your local network and logging in with some authentication providers, like Microsoft, doesn't work.
-In such cases you would see an error "redirect_uri mismatch" or "invalid redirect_uri - must start with https:// or http://localhost".
+In such cases, you would see an error "redirect_uri mismatch" or "invalid redirect_uri - must start with https:// or http://localhost".
 To make it work you can set `scoold.security.redirect_uri = "https://public-para.host"` while still keeping `scoold.para_endpoint = "http://local-ip:8080"`.